$25K reward offered for tips that lead to gunman who killed 5-year-old in Greenspoint-area drive-by shooting

 Khamaya was described by her mother as the big, little sister who was full of life.

-Watters said Khamaya was the youngest sibling but she protected her best friend, who is her 8-year-old brother Khamani.
+Watters said Khamaya was the youngest sibling but she protected her best friend, her 8-year-old brother Khamani.

 Watters believes Khamaya may have even shielded her brother during the shooting.